 This shimmering blue-green inlet surrounded by cliffs is what first attracted everyone to La Jolla, from Native Americans to the glitterati.
 "The Cove," as locals refer to it, beyond where Girard Avenue dead-ends into Coast Boulevard, is marked by towering palms that line a promenade where people strolling in designer clothes are as common as Frisbee throwers.
 Ellen Browning Scripps Park sits atop cliffs formed by the incessant pounding of the waves and offers a great spot for picnics with a view.
 The Cove has beautiful white sand that is a bit course near the water's edge, but the beach is still a great place for sunbathing and lounging.
 At low tide, the pools and cliff caves are a destination for explorers.
-This is also the best place in San Diego for snorkeling, and snorkelers can spot bright-orange Garibaldi fish and other marine life in the waters of the San Diego–La Jolla Underwater Park Ecological Reserve.
-The cove is also a favorite of rough-water swimmers.
+With visibility at 30-plus feet, this is the best place in San Diego for snorkeling, where bright-orange Garibaldi fish and other marine life populate the waters of the San Diego–La Jolla Underwater Park Ecological Reserve.
+From above water, it's not uncommon to spot sea lions and birds basking on the rocks, or dolphin fins just offshore.
+The cove is also a favorite of rough-water swimmers, while the area just north is best for kayakers wanting to explore the Seven La Jolla Sea Caves.
 Amenities: lifeguards, showers, toilets.
 Best for: snorkeling, swimming, walking.